Manuel Machado Alvarez

 Manuel Machado Alvarez (1960 – July 3, 2020) was a Cuban murderer who was sentenced to death in California.
 In 1987, while on parole for voluntary manslaughter, he murdered a man during a robbery, a crime for which he was sentenced to die.

-In 2020, Alvarez became one of a dozen California death row inmates to die in the span of less than two months as the result of a COVID-19 outbreak at San Quentin State Prison.
+In 2020, Machado became one of a dozen California death row inmates to die in the span of less than two months as the result of a COVID-19 outbreak at San Quentin State Prison.
 He died on the same day as Scott Erskine, who also died from COVID-19.

 Early life

-Alvarez was born in Cuba in 1960.
+Machado was born in Cuba in 1960.
 As a child, he suffered a serious head injury, which may have contributed to what may have been epilepsy.
 His mother died when he was young, and his stepmother was abusive and neglectful.
-Alvarez began to exhibit problematic behavior.
+Machado began to exhibit problematic behavior.

-Alvarez arrived in the United States in the Mariel boatlift in 1980.
+Machado arrived in the United States in the Mariel boatlift in 1980.
 After initially being detained at several camps, he went to Richmond, Virginia, in 1981, under the sponsorship of a married couple with young children.
 He lived with the family for about two months, and displayed mixed behavior of both kindness and anger.

-Alvarez moved to California in late 1981, where he would later commit his crimes.
+Machado moved to California in late 1981, where he would later commit his crimes.
 He struggled to assimilate into life in a different country, but was able to make a few friends.